 Because the vehicle was still moving I was only able to get a few bad images of the tussle between the falcon and the ravens but the image above does show some of the fast and furious action that I saw.

 While the Prairie Falcon was cruising above the dead duck I was able to get a few images of it in flight.
-I am certain that I have photographed this particular falcon several times before because of the single light colored feather on the top of the bird’s right wing.
+I am certain that I have photographed this particular falcon several times before because of the single light colored feather (actually the underside of the feather) on the top of the bird’s right wing.

 Photographing falcons in flight is always a challenge because they fly so fast but with practice it does become easier.
 The Prairie Falcon flew very close several times and I was able to get this full frame image as it cruised by without clipping anything.